circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 ---
 layout: classic-docs
-title: "Configuration Overview"
+title: "Configuring CircleCI"
-short-title: "Overview"
+short-title: "Configuration as Code"
-categories: [configuring-circleci]
+categories: [getting-started]
 ---

 Configuration for CircleCI is contained in a single file: `.circleci/config.yml`.
 This file is committed to your project’s repository along with the rest of your source code.